Date and time notation in the United Kingdom: All-numeric dates

 The year may also be written in full (31/12/1999).
 It contrasts with date and time notation in the United States, where the month is placed first, leading to confusion in international communications: in the United States, 2/11/03 is interpreted as 11 February 2003.
 To remedy this, the month is sometimes written in Roman numerals, a format common in some European countries: 2.xi.03.

-The ISO 8601 format (adopted as British Standard BS ISO 8601:2004) is unambiguous and machine-readable, and increasingly popular in technical, scientific, financial, and computing contexts.
-It also has the desirable property that lists of dates in this format, when sorted lexicographically correspond to their chronological order.
+The ISO 8601 format (adopted as British Standard BS ISO 8601:2004) is unambiguous and machine-readable.
+It is used in technical, scientific, financial, and computing contexts.
+Lists of dates in this format, when sorted lexicographically, correspond to their chronological order.
 The Government Digital Service requires it for all forms of data transmission.
 Dates in this format are separated with hyphens: 2003-11-02.

 Weeks

 Weeks are generally referred to by the date on which they start, with Monday often treated as the first day of the week, for example "the week commencing 5 March".
 Some more traditional calendars instead treat Sunday as the first day of the week.
 ISO 8601 week numbers are found in diaries and are used in business.